svschmit/memdocs.de-de/memdocs/configmgr/osd/understand/task-sequence-variables.md

 ### <a name="smstspostaction"></a><a name="SMSTSPostAction"></a> SMSTSPostAction

 Gibt einen Befehl an, der nach Abschluss der Tasksequenz ausgeführt wird.
-Geben Sie beispielsweise ein Skript an, das das Schreiben von Filtern auf eingebetteten Geräten ermöglicht, nachdem die Tasksequenz ein Betriebssystem auf dem Gerät bereitgestellt hat.
+Geben Sie beispielsweise `shutdown.exe /r /t 30 /f` an, um den Computer 30 Sekunden nach Abschluss der Tasksequenz neu zu starten.

 ### <a name="smstspreferredadvertid"></a><a name="SMSTSPreferredAdvertID"></a> SMSTSPreferredAdvertID